vectary/vectary.github.io/viewer-api/parameters.md

 Value represents the percentage of possible zooming in.
 0 means no zoom in, 100 means full zoom in.
 Note: this setting will be applied to all cameras on scene.
 Allowed values: 0 - 100.

 ### zoomOut (num, default: Infinity)
-Value represents the percentage of possible zooming out.
+Value represents the value of possible zooming out.
 0 means no zoom out, infinity means no limit.
 Note: this setting will be applied to all cameras on scene.
 Allowed values: 0 - infinity.

 > See the [live demo](https://codepen.io/vectary/pen/VwZydNo?editors=1000)